 The following link: futurenorthantsnorth.org will take you to a website designed to keep us all informed about the ongoing local government changes and the move to unitary authorities in the county.
 The new North Northamptonshire unitary authority will cover the areas of Corby Borough Council, East Northamptonshire Council, Kettering Borough Council and Borough of Wellingborough Council.

-The ‘Community Payback Team’ attended the village on Monday 23rd September to clear the verges along Corby Road and Reservoir Close, they have made a great job of clearing the overgrowth and restoring the full width of the walkways for pedestrians.
-They will be with us once a fortnight and will work their way around the village undertaking similar tasks at the village hall, including the car park and many other areas.
-They will be supervised at all times whilst they undertake the work.
+The ‘Community Payback Team’ continue to attend the village.
+They will be with us once a fortnight and will work their way around the village undertaking tasks at various locations, the village hall has already received some attention and we now intend to continue, restoring walkways and clearing the neglected and overgrown areas.
+The Community Payback Team will be supervised at all times whilst they undertake the work

 Car parking is an ongoing concern.
 People are still parking on the pavements, partially or fully blocking access for pedestrians, which creates huge difficulty for those with mobility problems or visual impairment and those pedestrians using prams or accompanied by children.
 Please be considerate and think about the consequences of how and where you park.
 We would also remind people not to park on the grass verges.